-As part of his plan, Pophal is helping to send teachers back to school for master’s degrees at the local Blackhawk Technical College so they can teach more specialized classes that also count for college credit.
+As part of his plan, Pophal is helping to send teachers back to school for additional training at the local Blackhawk Technical College so they can teach more specialized classes that also count for college credit.
 The city’s two traditional high schools are creating programs in mechatronics, a growing field that combines mechanical engineering and electronics; Pophal is also courting businesses and adding more opportunities for workplace learning.
 And he has brought in an education company to help teachers engage students, rather than lecturing at them.

 “Having kids sit in rows and learning to be compliant, learning to take direction, that pedagogy prepared kids” for “the manufacturing environment of days gone by,” says Pophal.